 Volunteer Orientations - PLEASE READ!

-Orientations are held on Saturdays of 10am.
+Orientations are held on Saturdays at 10am.
 The orientation lasts for about 45 minutes.
 New volunteers are encouraged to stay and work after the orientation; make sure to wear muck/rain/work boots, work gloves, and clothes you don't mind getting wet and/or dirty.
 We recommend you dress in layers as you warm up when you get moving, and bring something for the rain!
 Rubber boots are essential in the winter months.
 It is also helpful to bring water bottles if you plan to stay and work.

 Please be sure to review the barn rules on the website prior to the orientation.
 All new volunteers must bring a hard copy of the volunteer application and waiver form to the orientation.
 If the volunteer is a minor they must bring a minor waiver form signed by a parent and/or guardian.
 All minor volunteers must have a parent and/or guardian attend the orientation with them.
+Unfortunately because of liabiity issues we cannot have minor children under the age of 12 volunteer at Serenity.

 There is a gate at the bottom of the property.
 Please come through the gate and close it behind you.
 Proceed up the hill slowly as there are some loose animals that roam the property including two pigs.
 Please do not block gates when parking.